PallasKat/transcendental/README.md

-# README #
+# README

-Transcendental functions for _bitreproducibility_ in the context of Stella, Cosmo and the CrClim project.

-### What is this repository for? ###
+This repository contains a set of portable transcendental functions to be used for bit-reproducibility.
+Currently this is aimed to be integrated in the Stella library used by the Dycore and Cosmo model in the context of the CrClim project.
+This project is a joint collaboration between MeteoSchweiz and the ETHZ.

+## Introduction

+The goal is to provide a set of transcendental function that are used regardless the compiler or the mathematical library.
+Indeed as the approximation of these functions can differ between libraries, this produces results that are not bit-reproductible.
+Hence the provided code should be compiled for any accelerator.
+For now we propose to only support GPU accelerators (CUDA).

-* This repository contains the experimental code for the transcendental functions that are added to Stella for bitreproduciblity.
-The proposed implementation concerns the logarithm, the exponential and the exponentiation mathematical functions.
+The proposed implementation is written in C++ and contains the logarithm, exponential and exponentiation mathematical functions.
 For now the implementation are only for `double` values.

-* The code is actually experimental and it intended to run on CPU and GPU.

-### How do I get set up? ###
+But the support for `single` should be added and the set of function extended with trigonometric, inverse trigonometric and hyperbolic functions.
+These functions are required by the Cosmo model.
+The current code is actually experimental and is not yet intended for production.

+## Dependencies

+To compile the functions, a Cuda and a C++ compiler compatible with C++11 are needed (ie. nvcc 7.0.27 or g++ 4.9.3).

-* The test depends on Google Test (https://github.com/google/googletest) and should be installed on the machine running the tests.
+Unit tests are also provided to assess the reproducibility of the computation as long with the accuracy regarding the standard mathematical C++ library.
+The tests depend on Google Test (https://github.com/google/googletest) and should be installed on the machine running the tests.

-* A Cuda and a C++ compiler (ie. nvcc 7.0.27 or g++ 4.9.3) compatible with C++11 is needed
+## Compilation and execution

 * The test tools and the math functions must be compiled first:
     * `g++ -std=c++11 -c test_tools.cpp`